Kachinga Prepaid Mastercard review

 The Kachinga Prepaid Mastercard is best for teens and kids who are ready to start spending real money.
 It comes with a free mobile app that lets you set chores and allowances and help your teen learn to spend, save and give wisely.

 But although the app is free to download, you’ll pay $36 per year per child for the card.
-This is a high price tag compared to BusyKid, which costs less and also comes with additional features like investing options.
-But it’s potentially cheaper than another popular competitor, Greenlight, if you choose one of its premium membership plans.
+This is about $12 cheaper than BusyKid, but BusyKid comes with additional features like investing options.
+And it’s considerably cheaper than another popular competitor, Greenlight, if you choose one of that card’s premium membership plans.

 How do I get the Kachinga Prepaid Mastercard?